OpenEvalProject/evals/manuscripts/elife-97150/v1/manuscript.md

 ## Materials and methods

-## Participants
+### Participants

 All neuroimaging data and behavioral data were obtained from the IMAGEN study.
 IMAGEN is a large longitudinal study that recruited over 2000 participants aged 14–23 in Europe (Kaiser et al., 2022).
 This study used the stop signal task fMRI data at ages 14, 19, and 23.
 In addition, we used an independent dataset STRATIFY as external validation for age 23.
 STRATIFY (N = ~300) is a sub-dataset within IMAGEN that recruits fMRI data from patients aged 23.
 Written and informed consent was obtained from all participants by the IMAGEN consortium and the study was approved by the institutional ethics committee of King’s College London (PNM/10/11-126), University of Nottingham (D/11/2007), Trinity College Dublin (SPREC092007-01), Technische Universitat Dresden (EK 235092007), Commissariat a l'Energie Atomique et aux Energies Alternatives, INSERM (2007-A00778-45), University Medical Center at the University of Hamburg (M-191/07) and in Germany at medical ethics committee of the University of Heidelberg (2007-024N-MA) in accordance with the Declaration of Helsinki.
 We followed the exclusion criteria outlined in previous studies (O’Halloran et al., 2018; Whelan et al., 2014).
 Participants were excluded from the CPM analysis if they had more than 20% errors on the Go trials (incorrect responses or responses that were too late) or if they had a mean framewise displacement (mean FD)>0.5 mm.
 Finally, 717 participants at age 14, 1081 participants at age 19, and 1120 participants at age 23 were used to predict ICV.
 In STRATIFY, 304 participants were used to predict ICV.

-## Stop signal task
+### Stop signal task

 The stop signal task required participants to respond to a Go signal (arrows pointing left/right) by pressing the left/right button while withholding their response if the Go signal was unpredictably followed by a Stop signal (arrows pointing upward).
 The Go signal was displayed on the screen for 1000 ms in the Go trials, while the Stop signal appeared for 100–300 ms following the Go signal on average 300 ms later in unpredictable Stop trials.
 To adjust task difficulty dynamically, we used a tracking algorithm on the delay between the Go signal and Stop signal (stop signal delay, 250–900 ms in 50 ms increments) (Verbruggen et al., 2019), to produce 50% successful and 50% unsuccessful inhibition trials.
 The task at age 14 included 400 Go trials and 80 variable delay Stop trials, with 3 and 7 Go trials between successive Stop trials.
 The task at ages 19 and 23 consisted of 300 Go trials and 60 variable delay Stop trials.
 Before the MRI scan, participants also performed a practice session with a block of 60 trials to become familiar with the task.
 ICV is used to assess sustained attention in this task for each participant.
 ICV reflects short-term within-person variations in task performance (O’Halloran et al., 2018).
 Specifically, ICV is computed by dividing the standard deviation of Go RT by the mean Go RT.
 Lower ICV indicates better sustained attention.

-## Self-report questionnaires
+### Self-report questionnaires

-## Puberty development scale
+#### Puberty development scale

 The puberty development scale (PDS), an 8-item self-report assessment, measures the pubertal development of adolescents (Petersen et al., 1988).
 The PDS evaluates physical development using a 5-point scale where 1 corresponds to prepubertal, 2 to beginning pubertal, 3 to mid-pubertal, 4 to advanced pubertal, and 5 to postpubertal.
 In addition, the items are adapted for sex, such as voice changes for males or menarche for females.

-## Timeline Followback
+#### Timeline Followback

 We used the TLFB, a retrospective self-report instrument that uses a calendar method to evaluate prior substance use consumption over the past 30 days (Sobell et al., 1996).
 The TLFB has strong reliability and validity for assessing alcohol consumption, and we used it to measure the use of alcohol, drugs, and smoking for participants.

-## MRI acquisition and pre-processing
+### MRI acquisition and pre-processing

 Functional MRI data of the stop signal task in the IMAGEN study were collected at eight scan sites (London, Nottingham, Dublin, Mannheim, Dresden, Berlin, Hamburg, and Paris), and data in STRATIFY were collected at three scan sites (Berlin, two scanners in London) with 3T MRI scanners.
 The MR scanning protocols, cross-site standardization, and quality checks are further described in Whelan et al., 2012.
 All images were obtained using echo-planar imaging (EPI) sequence with the following parameters: repetition time=2.2 s, echo time=30 ms, flip angle = 75°, field of view=224 mm × 224 mm, data matrix = 64 × 64, slice thickness = 2.4 mm with 1 mm slice gap, voxel size = 3.5 mm × 3.5 mm × 4.38 mm, 40 transversal interleaved slices.
 The MRI data has 444 volumes at age 14 and 320–350 volumes at ages 19 and 23.
 Standardized hardware was used for visual stimulus presentation (Nordic Neurolab, Bergen, Norway) at all scan sites.

 All fMRI data from the IMAGEN study were pre-processed centrally using SPM12 (Statistical Parametric Mapping, http://www.fil.ion.ucl.ac.uk/spm/) with an automated pipeline.
 The images were corrected for slice timing and then realigned to the first volumes to correct head motions.
 Participants were excluded from the study if they had a mean FD >0.5 mm.
 Subsequently, the data were non-linearly transformed to the Montreal Neurological Institute Coordinate System space using a custom EPI template with the voxels resampled at 3  mm× 3 mm ×3 mm resolution.
 Finally, the images were smoothed with a Gaussian kernel at a full-width-at-half-maximum of 5 mm.

-## Generalized psychophysiological interaction analysis
+### Generalized psychophysiological interaction analysis

 In this study, we adopted gPPI analysis to generate task-related FC matrices and applied CPM analysis to investigate predictive brain networks from adolescents to young adults.
 PPI analysis describes task-dependent FC between brain regions, traditionally examining connectivity between a seed region of interest (ROI) and the voxels of the whole rest brain.
 However, this study conducted a gPPI analysis, which is on ROI-to-ROI basis (Di et al., 2021), to yield a gPPI matrix across the whole brain instead of just a single seed region.
 First, we conducted a general linear model (GLM) analysis on the pre-processed fMRI data to examine brain activity during the stop signal task.
 Two separate GLMs were created for Go trials and Successful stop trials.
 The Go trials model included three task regressors (Go trials, Failed stop trials, and Successful stop trials) and 36 nuisance regressors, which accounted for factors such as head motion and the signal from white matter and cerebrospinal fluid.
 The 36 nuisance regressors are 3 translations, 3 rotations, mean white matter signal, mean cerebrospinal fluid signal, mean gray matter signal, their derivatives, and the squares of all these variables.
 Given the high frequency of Go trials in SST, it is common to treat Go trials as an implicit baseline, as in previous IMAGEN studies (D’Alberto et al., 2018; Whelan et al., 2012).
 Hence, we built a separate GLM for Successful stop trials, which included two task regressors (Failed and Successful stop trials) and 36 nuisance regressors.
 All task regressors were modeled by convolving with the canonical hemodynamic response function (HRF) and high pass filtered (128 s).
 We then conducted a gPPI analysis across the entire brain using the Shen atlas with 268 regions (Shen et al., 2013) for both Go and Successful stop trials.
 The gPPI analysis involved deconvolving the time series of each ROI with the HRF, multiplying it by the psychological variables of interest to yield a neural level PPI term, and convolving the resulting PPI term with the HRF to obtain the BOLD level PPI effects (Di and Biswal, 2019).
 Separate GLM models were used to estimate the PPI effect of each ROI for Go trials and Successful stop trials, regressing the eigenvariate of the seed ROI.
 The GLM of the Go trials included one regressor of another ROI eigenvariate, three regressors of task condition, three regressors of the PPI effects, and one contrast term (Equation 1).
-The GLM of Successful stop trials included one regressor of another ROI eigenvariate, two regressors of task condition, two regressors of the PPI effects, and one contrast term (Equation 2), shown as follows:(1)Y=β0+β1∗Xphysio+β2∗Xpsycho(SS)+β3∗Xpsycho(FS)+β4∗Xpsycho(GO)+β5∗Xphysio∗Xpsycho(SS)+β6∗Xphysio∗Xpsycho(FS)+β7∗Xphysio∗Xpsycho(GO)+ε(2)Y=β0+β1∗Xphysio+β2∗Xpsycho(SS)+β3∗Xpsycho(FS)+β4∗Xphysio∗Xpsycho(SS)+β5∗Xphysio∗Xpsycho(FS)+ε
+The GLM of Successful stop trials included one regressor of another ROI eigenvariate, two regressors of task condition, two regressors of the PPI effects, and one contrast term (Equation 2), shown as follows:

+$$
+Y=\beta_{0}+\beta_{1}∗X_{physio}+\beta_{2}∗X_{psycho(SS)}+\beta_{3}∗X_{psycho(FS)}+\beta_{4}∗X_{psycho(GO)}+\beta_{5}∗X_{physio}∗X_{psycho(SS)}+\beta_{6}∗X_{physio}∗X_{psycho(FS)}+\beta_{7}∗X_{physio}∗X_{psycho(GO)}+\epsilon
+$$

+$$
+Y=\beta_{0}+\beta_{1}∗X_{physio}+\beta_{2}∗X_{psycho(SS)}+\beta_{3}∗X_{psycho(FS)}+\beta_{4}∗X_{physio}∗X_{psycho(SS)}+\beta_{5}∗X_{physio}∗X_{psycho(FS)}+\epsilon
+$$

 Note: SS, Successful stop trials; FS, Failed stop trials; GO, Go trials.

-where Y is the time series of seed ROI, Xphysio is the time series of another ROI, Xpsycho is the task design term, and ε is the residual term.
+where Y is the time series of seed ROI, $X_{physio}$ is the time series of another ROI, $X_{psycho}$ is the task design term, and ε is the residual term.
 The gPPI analysis was performed across each ROI from the Shen atlas, resulting in a 268*268 gPPI matrix for each participant derived from Go trials and Successful stop trials separately.
 The matrices were transposed and averaged with the original matrices to yield symmetrical matrices (Di et al., 2021), and prepared for further analysis.

-## Connectome-based predictive modeling
+### Connectome-based predictive modeling

-## ICV prediction
+#### ICV prediction

 CPM is a data-driven method that can examine individual differences in brain connectivity (Shen et al., 2017).
 CPM identifies pairwise connections between brain regions most highly correlated with a given phenotype.
 Using the PPI matrix, we employed CPM to predict ICV, for ages 14, 19, and 23.
 The CPM analysis process includes feature selection, model building, and validation (Figure 8).
 We applied CV to divide all participants into training and testing sets. (i) First, we used partial correlation to calculate the relationship between each edge in the gPPI matrix and behavioral phenotype while controlling several covariates in the training set.
 These covariates included ages, genders, mode-centered PDS (at age 14 only), mean FD, and scan sites, regarded as a dummy variable.
 The r value with an associated p value for each edge was obtained, and a threshold p=0.01 (Feng et al., 2024; Ren et al., 2021; Yoo et al., 2018) was set to select edges.
 The positive or negative correlated edges in feature selection were regarded as positive or negative networks. (ii) Second, we calculated network strength for each participant in the training set by summing the selected edges in the gPPI matrix for both positive and negative networks.
 We also estimated the network strength of a combined network by subtracting the strength of the negative from the strength of the positive network. (iii) Finally, we constructed predictive models based on the assumption of a linear relationship between network strength of the positive, negative, and combined networks, and behavioral phenotype in the training set.
 The covariates were also adjusted in this linear model.
 The network strengths for each participant in the testing set were calculated and input into the predictive model along with the covariates to predict each network’s behavioral phenotypes.